 You and your family need and deserve a better quality of life and hope for the future.
-You need someone who understands what you are going through and has experience in guiding families like yours toward recovery, not suggestions from some well-meaning friend or even advice from a professional who does not specialize in this area.
+You need someone who understands what you are going through and has experience in guiding families like yours toward genuinely improved communication, not suggestions from some well-meaning friend or even advice from a professional who does not specialize in this area.

 Perhaps even more important – you want to get your daughter or son into appropriate evidence-based therapy.
 Yet the more you push them to go, the more their resistance increases.
 You need the knowledge and skills to respond effectively…and to stop making the situation worse!

 You have come to the right place.

 If you have a troubled or difficult young adult in your life, if you live with or love someone who is emotionally sensitive and volatile, you may find yourself wanting to help, but getting more and more angry, scared, hopeless or even guilty.
 Or all of the above.

 I can help you to better understand the behavior of your loved one and exchange your fear and/or anger for empathy.

 Since 2006 I have helped over a thousand family members with a loved one who is emotionally sensitive or vulnerable.
 I offer training based on dialectical behavior therapy (DBT) skills, mindfulness and compassion, and supported by recent discoveries in brain science.
 I have helped families with a loved one in therapy, helped families to find appropriate treatment, and helped families build more trust and improve communication with a loved one who refuses any type of treatment.

 DBT has the most robust scientific research that demonstrates its effectiveness at helping people to regulate their emotions, tolerate distress without it escalating into crises, and manage their own behavioral responses.
 Coaching and training in social, emotional, attentional, and communication skills can transform your life.

 Real Testimonials from real people

 Paul M., Father